Ynn/selfstar/content/getting-started.md

 The learning environment you have downloaded is made of three complementary tools (see figure below):

 + **An Integrated Development Environment**.
-This IDE provides comprehensive facilities for the development of pervasive applications based on OSGi/iPOJO.
-Specifically, it facilitates the development of iPOJO components and automates a number of complex tasks like the deployment on the execution platform.
+This EClipse-based IDE provides comprehensive facilities for the development of pervasive applications based on OSGi/iPOJO.
+Specifically, it includes a source code editor, build automation tool and automated deployment on the execution platform.

 + **An Execution platform based on OSGi and iPOJO**.
 This platform supports the execution of the pervasive applications developed by students.